waikato-ufdl/wai-lazypip/README.md

 # wai-lazypip

-Allows installation of additional packages at runtime (when inside a virtual environment).
+Allows installation of additional packages at runtime (from within virtual environments).